 All about MPG files

 MPG is a file format used to compress movies.
 It was developed by Leonardo Chiariglione and Hiroshi Yasuda in the 80s to achieve better compression of films.
-The forerunner was mpeg-1, which achieved only a low output quality with a limited data rate of only up to 1.5 Mbit / s.
+The forerunner was MPEG-1, which achieved only a low output quality with a limited data rate of only up to 1.5 Mbit / s.
 Successors like MPEG-4 offer the possibility of higher quality results thanks to modern compression processes.
 In 1994, MPEG-2 was the successor to MPEG-1.
 In addition to compressing video files, MPEG-2 also enables audio encoding and compression.
 The ten times higher data rate of up to 15 Mbit / s enables significantly better results.
 In the ideal case, the data rate is up to 50 Mbit / s – for example, if the color resolution should also be compressed.

 MPEG: Motion Picture Expert Group